Sicilian Mafia: Modern Mafia in Italy

 In 2015, the Mafia Capitale investigation revealed that the Mafia profits from the European migrant crisis and exploits refugees.

 In October 2017, members of the Renzvillo crime family and 2 Carabinieri military police officers were arrested for involvement in the drug trade and large-scale extortion.
 Altogether 37 people were arrested and over 600 officers were deployed. €11 million ($12 million) in real estate and goods were seized by police.
 A business owner was forced to pay €180,000 ($212,000).
-The Renzvillo mafia family have allegedly set up alliances with the 'Ndrangheta and Camorra.
-The leader is suspected of previously sending members of his organisation to Karlsruhe and Cologne in Germany.
+The Renzvillo mafia family has allegedly set up alliances with the 'Ndrangheta and Camorra.
+The leader is suspected of previously sending members of his organization to Karlsruhe and Cologne in Germany.

 On 22 January 2018, 58 people connected to 16 mafia families were arrested by Carabinieri police in Caltanissetta, Palermo, Enna, Ragusa, Agrigento and Catania.
-Some of the most common charges were mafia association, drug trafficking, extortion, fraud and vote buying.
+Some of the most common charges were mafia association, drug trafficking, extortion, fraud, and vote buying.
 The mayor of San Biagio Platani, Santino Sabella, was among the arrested and accused of agreeing on candidates for the 2014 local elections with the Sicilian Mafia and exerting pressure on the allocation of council contracts.
-Two companies running migrant reception centres in Sicily were targeted as protection rackets, overall 27 businesses were targeted and extorted.
+Two companies running migrant reception centers in Sicily were targeted as protection rackets, overall 27 businesses were targeted and extorted.

 On 1 February 2018, 31 people with ties to a crime family based in Palermo were arrested and charged with money laundering, fraud and drug trafficking, as part of Operation "Game Over".
 Benedetto Bacchi, reportedly controlled over 700 betting shops across Italy and was earning roughly €1 million per month, using an online gambling operator licensed in Malta; his license was suspended.
 According to investigators, Bacchi bought a construction company, and a villa formerly owned by footballer Giovanni Tedesco for €500,000; the next day Bacchi listed the house for sale at the price of €1.3 million.
 He also allegedly considered taking over a news publication with his criminal proceeds.
 Investigators also alleged that the American Mafia in New York had set up a profitable food export company with the Sicilian mafia.

 The Cosa Nostra has traditionally been the most powerful group in Palermo.
-After the arrest of the alleged new mafia boss in July 2019, a CNN article in July 2019 indicated that Sicilian Mafia activity in Palermo was particularly notorious in one area: the Sicilian town of Passo di Rigano with involvement "in business such as wholesale food supplies, online betting and gambling."
+After the arrest of the alleged new mafia boss in July 2019, a CNN article in July 2019 indicated that Sicilian Mafia activity in Palermo was particularly notorious in one area: the Sicilian town of Passo di Rigano with involvement "in business such as wholesale food supplies, online betting and gambling".
 News articles also confirmed links between the Cosa Nostra and New York's Gambino crime family.
 According to Italian newspaper La Repubblica, "Off they go, through the streets of Passo di Rigano, Boccadifalco, Torretta and at the same time, Brooklyn, Staten Island, New Jersey.
 Because from Sicily to the US, the old mafia has returned."